sophon-org/zksync-sso-clave-contracts/docs/sdk/client/README.md

      userDisplayName: "Alice",
      userName: "alice",
      contracts, // Addresses of service contracts.
 See types for more information

+     // You have the option of providing a paymaster to cover the cost of creating the new sessions.
+     // paymasterAddress: "0x123..."

      // Other default viem client options
      chain: zksync,